OGGM/oggm/docs/flowlines.rst

      chosen quantiles is a good idea.
    - Only one flowline.

+.. admonition:: **Summary**

    **When to use:** when true geometry does not matter.
-When doing simulations at large scales and robustness to bad data / uncertainties is important.
+When doing simulations at large scales, and when robustness to bad / uncertain boundary conditions is important.

    **When not to use:** when glacier geometry or (absolute) length matters.

 As of OGGM v1.4, the OGGM developers use both representations: elevation bands at the global scale, and geometrical centerlines for simulations